-&lt;sup>3 Since February 2023, all new and updated company investment notes include an ESG section.
-As at 31 December 2023 an ESG section had been compiled for all portfolio companies.
+$^{3}$ As at 31 December 2024 an ESG section had been compiled for all portfolio companies.

 We have developed a climate risk framework that breaks down climate risk into its individual components.
 The framework provides structure to our assessment of a company's climate risk management and helps to inform our voting and engagement work.
-We provide the framework below.
+We provide an overview of the framework below.

 Governance Companies should demonstrate expertise and accountability for climate issues at board and executive team level.
 Climate issues should be integrated into the company's strategy and organizational structures in an effective manner.
 Disclosure Companies should disclose material information related to climate change following the recommendations of the Task Force on Climate-related Financial Disclosures.
 Companies should participate in the Carbon Disclosure Project (CDP) as an effective means to provide this information to the investment community.
-Targets Companies should set time-bound emissions reduction goals in line with a 1.5°C warming scenario.
-The difference between a 1.5°C and 2°C scenario is material.
-Therefore, companies should be ambitious in their targets to minimize regulatory impact and reputational damage.
-These goals should cover a short, medium and long-term time frame and encompass at least a meaningful proportion of Scope 3 emissions.
+Targets Companies should set time-bound emissions reduction goals which manage material regulatory and reputational risks.
+These goals should encompass a meaningful proportion of Scope 3 emissions.
 Products & services A company's strategy should take into account how climate change might impact its products and services as a result of regulation or a change in consumer behaviour.
 Physical risk management Companies should assess the resilience of their operations and supply chains in the face of physical risks and take effective mitigating action.